 The farm is an outdoor space, so there’s always a chance of bugs.
 However, bug spray is always available and we have a variety of preventative measures in place for events.
 We have also planted citronella and lemongrass around the farm as a natural deterrent.
 Please note that we have basic first aid supplies for bites and stings, but we are not equipped to handle potentially life-threatening allergic reactions.

 Yes, kids are welcome!
 However, we do not provide childcare unless otherwise stated for an event.
-Please remember that this is a farm with precious plants and various hazards.
+Please remember that this is a farm with precious plant relatives and various hazards.
 We encourage you to keep a close eye on children.

 Yes.
 The farm has a private, single-occupancy (or family) bathroom with a compost toilet.
-There is a sign that shows you how to use it, but it’s pretty straight forward!
 It looks like an RV or boat toilet and is surprisingly not smelly.
-The toilet will function even when there is power and water loss due to a hurricane, etc.
+The toilet will function even when there is power and water loss due to a hurricane, etc. Steps are required to access the bathroom.
+It is unfortunately not ADA compliant.

 Yes.
 We work out of a small, converted shipping container located on the property (think “tiny house”).
 It has A/C and can be used in the event of an emergency.
-We always have cold water on hand, personal neck fans to borrow, and various first aid supplies in case you get overheated.
+We always have cold water on hand, cooling gel packs, personal neck fans to borrow, and various first aid supplies in case you get overheated.
+Please note that this is a cooling space only and cannot be used to host events – it can accommodate cozy meetings of 4-5 people.

 Parts of the yard do have some shade, as well as our small porch, but please note that the porch can only seat a few people.
 Our main yard (with the picnic tables where most events are held) is not shaded.
 We have sunscreen on hand, so please ask for it if you need some!

 Unfortunately, no. Our bathroom and small cooling area both require a few, small steps.
-Disability justice is important to us, and we are hoping to one day secure the funding necessary to build in ways that meet community needs.
+We do not have accessible pathways, but we do keep thick plywood on hand in case we need to build a pathway in a pinch.
+Disability justice is deeply important to us, and we are hoping to one day secure the funding necessary to build in ways that meet community needs.

-NOTE: All visitors to the farm are asked to sign a waiver.
+NOTE: All volunteers are asked to sign a waiver.
 It can be viewed ahead of time here.

 The Imagination Farm feels like home.
 It’s a place of refuge, learning, creativity, and hope.